dcvi448/Observer-Pattern-in-CSharp/README.md

 # Observer Pattern in C#
 Observer Pattern in C#

-- Description: The code below simulates how you get notifications from celebrities you follow on Facebook using the Observer in C ++.
+- Description: The code below simulates how you get notifications from celebrities you follow on Facebook using the Observer in C#.
 - Input: None
 - Output: